 Together, each of these components represent the Downtown Parking Management Strategic Plan.

-The City of Redmond released a public questionnaire for the downtown parking management strategic plan to
+The City of Redmond released a public questionnaire for the downtown parking management strategic plan to gather qualitative data on people's experience parking downtown.

 The questionnaire was open from March 11.
 2019 through April 1, 2019 and received 547 responses with additional comments submitted to planning staff via email.